What have you been doing to manage the spread of infection?

 Why have you been accepting admissions from hospital?

-The discharge of people who no longer need acute hospital care during the coronavirus pandemic is specified in Government guidance, which we are following.
+The discharge of people who no longer need acute hospital care is specified in Government guidance, which we are following.

 The Government is clear that people who not need acute hospital care must be discharged as soon as possible that day, to reduce pressure on the NHS.
 You can read the guidance here.

-Both new arrivals and residents returning to the care home from hospital are tested for coronavirus 48 hours beforehand.
-We do not accept new arrivals if they currently have the virus, and current residents with coronavirus are cared for in isolation in their rooms for 14 days.
+Both new arrivals and residents returning to the care home from hospital are tested for coronavirus.
+We can accept new arrivals if they currently have the virus, at the discretion of the registered manager following a risk-assessment, but COVID-positive residents will isolate in their rooms for 5 days or until testing negative.